 * For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as mainstream collegiate academic tournaments.
 Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not count.

-If your team is obligated to submit a half-packet or wishes to do so, register with this form by January 3, 2021.
+If your team is obligated to submit a half-packet or wishes to do so, email email@example.com by January 2, 2022.
 A half-packet distribution will be mailed to you.
-If you have already received a half-packet distribution, please still register, but no additional half-packet will be emailed to you.
-If you register and do not receive a half-packet distribution in a timely manner, please email firstname.lastname@example.org.
-Registering to submit a half-packet is not registration for ACF Regionals, which will be set up after sites are announced.
+Emailing to request a half-packet does not constitute registration for ACF Regionals, which will be set up after sites are announced.

 The submission schedule is as follows: